 Under Australian law, when no monetary exchange occurs, a deed of confidentiality is the appropriate legal document, emphasising the gravity of confidentiality.

-It can be vital to have a properly drafted confidentiality agreement (or deed of confidentiality) for several reasons:
+It can be crucial to have a properly drafted confidentiality agreement for several reasons:

-There are some situations in which a Confidentiality Agreement may be used.
+Here are some common situations where a confidentiality agreement may be used:

 This is a classic scenario of where one company is considering selling its business and another company signs a Confidentiality Agreement for the purpose of conducting due diligence.